-The Housing Development Subordinate Loan (HDSL) is a subordinate loan that provides public financing to fund development costs for new or existing rental and Mixed-Use Projects that provide public benefits.
-The HDSL is intended to fund the difference between the projected project costs and available sources of construction or permanent financing to the extent the loan is supportable from operating revenues.
+The Housing Development Subordinate Loan (HDSL) is a subordinate loan that provides public financing to fund development costs for new or existing affordable rental and mixed-use projects, or projects for economic development activities directly related to affordable housing.
+The HDSL is intended to fund the difference between the projected project costs and available sources of construction or permanent financing to the extent the HDSL is supportable from operating revenues.

 The HDSL provides construction and/or bridge financing, that either partially or fully converts to term financing.
-This loan has lower interest rates and generous terms in order to make projects that provide public benefits feasible.
-The HDSL is designed to work in conjunction with other public and private financing sources, when projects will predictably generate sufficient cash flow (after payment of operating expenses, required reserve contributions and required senior debt service) to allow regular periodic payments on the HDSL.
+This loan generally has below market interest rates and more flexible terms which are made available in exchange for public benefits and to increase project feasibility.
+The HDSL is designed to work in conjunction with other public and private financing sources when projects will predictably generate sufficient cash flow (after payment of operating expenses, required reserve contributions and required senior debt service) to allow regular periodic payments on the HDSL.

 Other Terms: See Permanent Loan Period

 Permanent Loan Period

 Maximum Amount: No maximum amount.
 Based on Ordinance No. 183826 passed by City Council on May 26, 2010, PHB Director may approve up to $2 million; Commissioner in Charge approval is required up to $3 million; City Council must approve amounts in excess of $3 million.

 Interest Rate: Up to 3%.
 The interest rate is determined by specific project requirements and subject to PHB approval.
 The Housing Investment Committee (HIC) may recommend an interest rate in excess of 3% if market conditions warrant.

 Repayment: Amortization period is 30 years, with some flexible options available, subject to PHB approval

 Debt Coverage Ratio (DCR): Minimum 1.25 in Year 1

 Loan to Value (LTV): Total secured amortizing debt may not exceed 100% LTV